jondy/pyddd/rationale.rst

 Purpose
 =======

-Debug Python scripts and C/C++ extensions within GDB, and debug scripts line by line same as C/C++.
+Debug Python scripts line by line same as debug C/C++ in GDB, so that we can easily debug Python scripts and C/C++ extensions within GDB.

 Causation
 =========